isabellagupta/nris4india/README.md

 ## STEP 1 - FIND YOUR CONSTITUENCY
 Form 6A requires your assembly constituency, which was a pain in the ass to identify.
 <br/>
-<br/> If you're not sure which constituency you are eligible to vote in, try this -
+<br/> If you're not sure which constituency you are eligible to vote in, try this map -

 [https://isabellagupta.github.io/ac-2011](https://isabellagupta.github.io/ac-2011/)
-Click on the search button on the top left and enter your pincode.
-Zoom in until you can read the label - this is your assembly constituency.
+Click on the search button on the top left and enter your pincode, this will take you to the approximate area of your constituency.
+Zoom in until you can identify your address and read the constituency label - this is your assembly constituency.
 <br/>
 <br/> This map has assembly constituency boundaries from the 2011 delimitation.
-If your state conducted a delimitation exercise post-2011 (Telangana, Andhra Pradesh, Assam, etc), these boundaries will no longer apply.
+If your state conducted a delimitation exercise post-2011 (Telangana, Andhra Pradesh, Delhi, Assam, etc), these boundaries will no longer apply.
 <br/>
 <br/> Double check the constituency using the maps provided by the election authorities of your state, these are usually easily available online.
 <br/>
-If you know someone who lives in your constituency, you might be able to identify it using [https://electoralsearch.eci.gov.in/](https://electoralsearch.eci.gov.in/) instead.
+<br/> If you know someone who lives in your constituency, you might be able to identify it using [https://electoralsearch.eci.gov.in/](https://electoralsearch.eci.gov.in/) instead.
 <br/>
 <br/> **Note:** You need to specify the assembly constituency in the form, not the parliamentary constituency.